pforret/jekyll.forret.com/_posts/2008/2008-02-08-screenshots-of-a-dvd-with-ffmpeg.md

 ---
 id: 987
-title: 'Screenshots of a DVD with &#8216;ffmpeg''
+title: 'Screenshots of a DVD with ffmpeg'
 date: 2008-02-08T22:18:37+01:00
 author: Peter
 layout: post